School improvement support services for primary and special schools 2021/22

 The Ealing Learning Partnership (ELP) is a partnership between Ealing primary, special and secondary schools, together with the council.
 Led by a board of headteachers and senior LA officers, we promote educational excellence and well-being, for all learners, through collaboration and innovation.

-- Safeguarding and wellbeing
+- Positive pupil health and wellbeing indicators

 Schools may purchase support for specific functions as a one, two or three day packages in advance or on a pay as you go basis .
 Schools outside ELP are subject to extra charges.